-We asked women what is important to them when receiving care for incontinence, pelvic health problems and sexual health issues.
+We asked women what is important to them when receiving care for incontinence and pelvic health problems.
 They told us that:

 - Privacy is very important